eclipseisoffline/eclipsestweakeroo/README.md

   - `airWarningThreshold` determines when to start flashing the air value.
   - If `numberHudDurabilityWarning` is enabled, a flashing text is shown when items in your hotbar or armour slots are at low durability.
 - Added `tweakLodestoneCompass`, which allows you to see the exact position of a lodestone compass by right-clicking it with the tweak enabled.
+- Added `tweakGravity`, which allows you to override your gravity attribute.
+Can be configured using the `gravityOverride` generic option.
+- Added `tweakStepHeight`, which allows you to override your step height attribute.
+Can be configured using the `stepHeightOverride` generic option.
 - Added `disableEntityCollisions` yeet, which disables entity collisions.
 You can still push other entities, but they can't push you.
 - Added `disableKnockback` yeet, which disables taking knockback.
   - When `disableExplosionKnockback` in `Generic` is set to true, also disables knockback from explosions.